Paint Calculator guide

 When should I use the Paint Calculator?

 Use it when your task matches one of these common needs: Estimate gallons for a bedroom, office, or living room.
 Adjust for one or two coats before buying paint.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know room length, room width, wall height, doors, windows, coats, coverage in square feet per gallon, and extra percent.

 What is the Paint Calculator doing with my inputs?

-In plain language: The calculator finds wall area from room perimeter and height, subtracts estimated doors and windows, multiplies by coats and extra percent, then divides by square-foot coverage per gallon.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator finds wall area as 2 x (length + width) x wall height, subtracts 20 square feet per door and 15 square feet per window, multiplies by coats and extra percent, then divides by square-foot coverage per gallon.
+The examples on the page are there so you can compare your inputs with a paint gallon example before copying the answer.

 What should I double-check before trusting the answer?

-Paint coverage depends on product, primer, surface texture, color change, application method, and how much paint remains in the can or tray.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+This is an interior wall buying estimate.
+Paint coverage still depends on the product label, primer, surface texture, color change, application method, ceiling or trim work, and how much paint remains in the can or tray.
+Also check whether you are painting ceilings, trim, closets, textured walls, patched drywall, dark color changes, or primer because those can change the final order.

 Related tools